Like Foreign Things That Take the Name of Love

-Mama tucks me between her legs and begins to plait my hair.
-She pulls the cutting comb through, parting the fluffs with spread fingers.
-Her hands are so adept at weaving beautiful, intricate patterns that the villagers wonder why she hasn’t woven a rainbow of our lives yet.
+Mama tucks me between her skinny legs as she plaits my hair.
+She pulls the cutting comb through my hair and parts it with both hands.
+Then she begins to weave.
+Her hands are so adept at weaving beautiful, intricate patterns that the villagers wonder why she hasn’t yet woven a rainbow of our lives.

 TIMI SANNI’s works have appeared or are forthcoming in journals like the Radical Art Review, Writers Space Africa, Praxis Magazine and elsewhere.
 He was selected for the SprinNG Writers’ Fellowship in 2018 and recently won the SprinNG Annual Poetry Contest.
 He is also an editor at Kalopsia lit and Upwrite Magazine.
 Twitter: @timisanni.